JBDiscord/Archiver-Bot/README.md

 </div>

 # Discord Archiver Bot
-A bot the will archive the message sent in your Discord server
+A bot the will archive the messages sent in your Discord server
 <br>

 [Design Doc](https://github.com/tonymoooon543/Archiver-Bot/blob/master/DESIGN.md)